PrincetonUniversity/hpc_beginning_workshop/00_quick_start/README.md

 print("Inverse(X) =\n", np.linalg.inv(X))
 ```

-Below is the Slurm script which prescribes the resource requirements for the Python scripts:
+Below is the Slurm script which prescribes the resource requirements for the Python script:

 ```bash
 #!/bin/bash